 - A fee for speaking

 - Sponsorship of your research or that of your trainees

 - Paid or honorary position on advisory board or steering committee

 - Any sponsorship/funding that investigators may have received to help conduct a study.

-The Medical Director will evaluate such conflicts and if necessary, determine
+The conflict of interest declaration will be evaluated by relevant heads of department before final review by the Medical Director who will evaluate such conflicts and if necessary, determine

-- Whether the conflict is permissible in the context of proposed research
+- Whether the conflict is permissible in the context of the proposed research

 - Whether the conflict warrants disclosure to potential participants as part of informed consent process or